 Before you even walk into The Ridge Hotel, you see the colorful murals surrounding the entry on either side by amazing artists.
 Riding up the elevator to my floor, the doors open up to a winding hallway of even more artwork, lining the walls.
 One floor to ceiling painting matched the large mural on the outside wall by Crash.

 When you continue up the elevator, you’ll end up on the rooftop terrace.
 The community terrace has an amazing view of downtown and the surrounding areas.
 It’s a great place to enjoy your morning coffee or a glass of wine at night!

 Reasons to Stay at a Boutique Hotel in NYC

 - Personalized Service– the team members at The Ridge Hotel recognized me every time I walked through the door!

 - Character– I love that I wasn’t walking through a long corridor with identical doors and rooms like a standard hotel.
 The Ridge Hotel’s attention to detail with artwork all over the walls was the perfect

-- *Can be* less expensive– While not synonymous with all boutique hotels, there is a huge range of prices.
+- *Can be* less expensive– While inexpensive is not synonymous with all boutique hotels, there is a huge range of prices.
 You just have to do your research!
 The Ridge Hotel was a great price, especially for a single traveler.

 Click HERE to book at The Ridge Hotel!